-Your first task is getting to the park entrance (Amarga) from Puerto Natales (2 hour bus ride) pay for your entrance and then take a shuttle to Los Torres Hotel.
+Your first task is getting to the park entrance (Amarga) from Puerto Natales.
+After your 2 hour bus ride, pay the park fee and then take a shuttle to Los Torres Hotel.

 Congratulations, you made it.
 Time to start hiking!
 From Las Torres Hotel to Chileno it is a 5 km hike with a total ascent of 325 m.
 Careful on your way, there are very high winds as you enter the valley so hike slowly and crouch down if a gust catches you off step.
 Drop off your bags/tent in Chileno where you will be staying the night and take a coffee or some water.
 It's much easier hiking with just a day pack up to the spectacular granite peaks, Torres Del Paine.
 From Chileno, the roundtrip distance to see the towers is 7.8 km.

 Read our article on all you need to know about the Chileno refugio.

 The weather is crazy in this area.
 We had two snow storms on our way mixed with sunny blue skies.
 The last half of the hike to the towers is tough and includes scrambling up large rocks.
 The 90 km/hour winds didn't help!
 When we reached the top we were sad to see the towers completely covered by cloud and yet another snow storm.
 However, we waited patiently beside a large rock for 45 minutes and the weather cleared up to perfect sunny blue skies!
 Seeing the Torres Del Paine in real life was breathtaking.